saturnflyer/chemistrykit/README.md

 Staying in Character
 --------------
-These things        =>  Are called these things Specs/Test scripts  =>  Beakers
+These things        =>  Are called these things
+Specs/Test scripts  =>  Beakers
 Page Objects        =>  Formulas
 Log Output          =>  Evidence

 Spec Discovery
 --------------

 ChemistryKit is built on top of RSpec.
-All specs are in the _beaker_ directory.
+All specs are in the _beaker_ directory and end in _beaker.rb.
 Rather than being discovered via class or file name as some systems they are by identified by tag.

 ```ruby
 it 'with invalid credentials', :depth => 'shallow' do